You Need to Hear Jennifer Aniston's Joke About Brad Pitt Divorce - E! Online

 Just remember, Ellen DeGeneres: Jennifer Aniston will be there for you.

 The actress helped the TV host say goodbye to The Ellen DeGeneres Show after 19 seasons by appearing on the final episode, which aired May 26.
-It was truly a full-circle moment as Aniston was DeGeneres' first guess when the show debuted back in 2003.
+It was truly a full-circle moment as Aniston was DeGeneres' first guest when the show debuted back in 2003.

 "Oh, where does 19 years go?"
 Aniston, who has appeared on the program 20 times, asked.
 "I don't understand."